alexcu2718/fdf/README.md

 ## Cool bits

 Speed!
-In every benchmark so far tested, it's ranging from a minimum of 1.3x and a maximum of 3.3x as fast~~ (really approximating here) as fast for regex/glob feature sets, check the benchmark!
+In every benchmark so far tested, it's ranging from a minimum of 1.5x and a maximum of 5x as fast~~ (really approximating here) as fast for regex/glob feature sets, check the benchmark!

 dirent_const_strlen const fn, get strlen from a dirent64 in constant time with no branches (benchmarks below)

 cstr! macro: use a byte slice as a pointer (automatically initialise memory, add null terminator for FFI use) or alternatively cstr_n (MEANT FOR FILEPATHS!)

-BytePath: Cool deref trait for working with &[u8]
+BytePath: Cool deref trait for working with filepaths (derefs to &[u8])

 ## SHORTSTRINGS(under 8 chars)